Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Trademark Skills

-Hack, Investigate, Tech or Crime.
+Hack, Investigate, Tech, Crime.

 ### Samurai

-You can't always reprogram a hostile meatbag and charm doesn't work on well-armed security drones.
-Sometimes the solution to a problem is the reasoned application of extreme violence and you, my Samurai friend, excel at such applications.
+You can't reprogram every hostile meatbag and charm doesn't work on security drones.
+Sometimes the only solution to a problem is the reasoned application of extreme violence and you, my Samurai friend, excel at such applications.

-You'll find yourself in a dazzling variety of lethal conflicts; drawing fire or taking a beat down for whoever happens to be paying the bills this week.
-Some of the older generation say you owe a worthy foe respect because of your mutual mastery of death, but you know there's more honor amongst thieves then killers like you.
+You'll find yourself in a dazzling variety of lethal situations; drawing fire and beat downs for whomever's paying the bills this week.
+Some old Samurai say you owe a worthy foe respect because of your mutual affiently with death or some bull, but you know, there's more honor amongst thieves then killers like you.

 As a Samurai you might be a bodyguard, soldier, security, gang enforcer, a pit fighter, a razor dancer, a mercenary trying to make a name for yourself, quick muscle for this one job, or just a straight up street thug.